 |---|---|---|---|---|

-For many Nigerian traders, the most efficient trading window is when global liquidity overlaps, because tighter spreads and deeper order books can make entries and exits more predictable.
+For many Nigerian traders, the most efficient window is when global liquidity overlaps, because tighter spreads and deeper order books can make entries and exits more consistent.

 Best Days of the Week to Trade Crypto in Nigeria